timurridjanovic/synchemy/packages/use-store/README.md

 | --- | --- |
 | [@synchemy/use-store](https://github.com/timurridjanovic/synchemy/tree/main/packages/use-store) | [![badge](https://img.shields.io/npm/v/@synchemy/use-store.svg?style=flat-square)](https://www.npmjs.com/package/@synchemy/use-store) |

-## Description
+## useStore hook setup with React

-The useStore hook is used in combination with react.
-The useStore callback will be invoked anytime there is a store change or a loading flag change.
+You must first call useStore with the synchemy instance.
+You'll then get back a function which you can call with a callback invoked anytime there is a store change or a loading flag change.
 Your component will rerender only if the changes are in any of the properties that you return from the callback.

 ```js
 // app.js